bezabu/bb-battleships/README.md

 - Underneath the grid, the results of both player's previous guesses are shown.
 Hits are shown in red, misses in blue.

-- Any error messages include the grids so that in the event of an invalid input, the previous guesses text is replaced by the error message.
+- Any error messages include the grids so that in the event of an invalid input, the previous guess text is replaced by the error message.

 - The user can enter guesses using the command line.
 The expected format is given as an example.

-- When one player has hit all of the other player's warships, the user is asked if they want to play again.
+- When one player has hit all the other player's warships, the user is asked if they want to play again.

 ### Input validation